 Though Section 7 is the regulatory arm of the Wild and Scenic Rivers Act, it applies only to specific federal projects and does not impact local zoning or the land use of private landowners as this remains governed by local and state laws regardless of designation.

 Designation provides local input into the Section 7 review process (pdf explaining use of flowchart, Section 7 flow chart).
-Under Section 7 of the Wild and Scenic Act only those projects with full or partial federal funding or permitting, construction and development and water resource related projects are reviewed by the post-designation Advisory Committee and the National Park Service for potentially adverse effects on the rivers.
+Under Section 7 of the Wild and Scenic Act only those projects with full or partial federal funding or permitting, construction and development and water resource related projects are reviewed by the post-designation Management Council and the National Park Service for potentially adverse effects on the rivers.
 This gives local input into the design and outcome of federally assisted projects.
 Examples of the types of projects which would typically fall under this category include those river-related projects which already fall under Section 404 of the Clean Water Act administered by the Army Corps of Engineers and the National Environmental Policy Act’s (NEPA) including Environmental Assessment and Environmental Impact Statements implemented by the EPA.
-The NPS and the local Advisory Committee would be consulted by the federal assisting (permitting, funding, etc.) agency during the normal review process that would occur regardless of Wild and Scenic designation.
+The NPS and the local Management Council would be consulted by the federal assisting (permitting, funding, etc.) agency during the normal review process that would occur regardless of Wild and Scenic designation.
 Projects might include dredging for repairs to a bridge piling, or construction at a border crossing station on the river.
 This review is meant to assess proposed projects to be sure federal actions are reviewed with full consideration of the potential impacts on the Wild and Scenic River and its ORVs, and to avoid these impacts.
 Please see Chapter I of this Management Plan which further discusses Wild and Scenic designation for more information.

 Since many Wild and Scenic River projects that would trigger Section 7 review would have involvement by the Army Corps of Engineers, it is important to develop good working relationships with local Corps districts.
 In Massachusetts, general permit language has been developed.